aniket-cs/YellowTag/README.md

 - View open ports with associated service names and banners
 - Simple, responsive GUI using Kivy
 - Clear feedback and progress display during scan
+- cross-platform, works on both Windows and macOS

 ## 🖼️ GUI Preview
 #### This is the application interface in macOS.